quarkuscoffeeshop/quarkuscoffeeshop-ansible/README.md

 Quarkus Cafe Role
 =========

+The Quarkus Cafe Role will deploy an event-driven demo application built with Quarkus, AMQ Streams (Kafka), and MongoDB.
+The application deploys to OpenShift (Kubernetes.)
-quarkus-cafe role will deploy the [quarkus-cafe-demo](https://github.com/jeremyrdavis/quarkus-cafe-demo) application found  [here](https://github.com/jeremyrdavis/quarkus-cafe-demo).
+The source code for the  [quarkus-cafe-demo](https://github.com/jeremyrdavis/quarkus-cafe-demo) application can be found  [here](https://github.com/jeremyrdavis/quarkus-cafe-demo).

 Requirements
 ------------